 Studies indicate that very low-income and low-income households are more likely to use transit than moderate and high-income households.
 A Transit-Oriented Affordable Housing Study by Metro Vancouver, for example, found that over 30% of all work trips in Metro Vancouver by very low- and low-income renter households were by transit, compared with approximately 15% of all work trips by moderate- and high-income owner households.
 Vehicle ownership among low-income households is lower than for other households: a Department of Transportation Study from the United States in 2009 found that 24% of Americans households at or below the poverty level had no vehicles, while close to 50% had one vehicle.
 In contrast, 2% of American households earning $100,000 or more had no vehicles and approximately 10% had one vehicle.

-WHAT WILL BE THE CITY’S CONTRIBUTION TO THE TWO AFFORDABLE HOUSING PROJECTS?
+WHAT WILL BE THE CITY’S CONTRIBUTION TO THE AFFORDABLE HOUSING PROJECT?
 ARE LOCAL TAXPAYERS SUBSIDIZING THESE PROJECTS?

-The two sites in question will have to go through a development approvals process, with Council making the final decision with regard to the approval of the Official Community Plan Amendment and Zoning Amendment Bylaws.
-Additionally, the affordable housing projects are dependent on receiving funding.
-If a proponent is unable to secure senior government funding related to capital and/or operating costs, then they may not be in a position to proceed.
-As such, there is no guarantee that the two sites in question will be used for affordable housing purposes.
+The proposal will have to go through a review process, with Council making the final decision with regard to the approval of the Official Community Plan Amendment and Zoning Amendment Bylaws.
+Additionally, the project is dependent on receiving senior government funding.
+If the City and/or it’s partner (Vancouver Native Housing Society) is unable to funding related to capital and/or operating costs, then they may not be in a position to proceed.
+As such, there is no guarantee that the site will be used for affordable housing purposes.